Adel Bordbari

 Preface

-Served me well as an “album”. it’s homogenous both in themes and in the sounds that I heard. a fusion of politics, love, and comedy with very British lyrics and 80s instrumentation.
-Marr’s playing reminded me of Knopfler at some points, on the other hand, Morrissey’s nasal, sometimes goofy singing is second to none. it’s more mature than the previous album (Strangeways) I listened to.
-I still like to hear more from them.
+Served me well as an “album.”
+It’s cohesive both in themes and in the sounds I heard—a fusion of politics, love, and comedy with very British lyrics and 80s instrumentation.
+Marr’s playing reminded me of Knopfler at times; on the other hand, Morrissey’s nasal, sometimes goofy singing is second to none.
+It feels more mature than the previous album (Strangeways) I listened to.
+I’m still interested in hearing more from them.

 Review

-The title track, The Queen is Dead starts energetically, especially the drums. it’s very political, clearly addressing Prince Charles and the monarchy in the UK.
-It sounds very modern. the effects, guitar strums, and drums sound very much like The Smiths. the flanger guitars from Marr are easily distinguishable. a bit boring at the end.
+The title track, The Queen Is Dead, starts off energetically, especially with the drums.
+It’s overtly political, clearly addressing Prince Charles and the British monarchy.
+It sounds surprisingly modern—the effects, guitar strums, and drums are all unmistakably The Smiths.
+Marr’s flanged guitars are easy to pick out.
+A bit boring toward the end.

 Oh, has the world changed or have I changed?

-The second track is also rather socio-political. criticizing the music industry, and expressing the wild, free human desires he experiences. it’s funny, and almost rude (“Oh give us your money”) but also very relatable and honest (“Still I’d rather be famous than righteous or holy”).
+The second track is also socio-political, criticizing the music industry while expressing wild, free human desires.
+It’s funny, and almost rude (“Oh give us your money”), but also very relatable and honest (“Still I’d rather be famous than righteous or holy”).

 I’m a sickening wreck